Medical expert of the article

 Bornholm disease

 Bornholm disease (epidemic myalgia) is caused by enteroviruses (most often Coxsackie B).
-Epidemic outbreaks of the disease are more often observed in the summer-autumn period, individual cases of the disease can develop at any time of the year.
-Children and young people are more often ill.
+Epidemic outbreaks of the disease are most often observed in the summer-autumn period, individual cases of the disease can develop at any time of the year.
+Children and young people are most often ill.
 The disease begins with fever, rhinitis, sore throat when swallowing.
-Characteristic pain in the chest or upper abdomen, they increase with breathing, movement and are accompanied by a significant tension of the intercostal muscles.
-Along with this, patients hear a pleural friction noise, which indicates the involvement of the pleura in the inflammatory process.
-Usually the disease proceeds favorably and ends with recovery after 7-10 days.
-In some cases, it is possible to damage the heart, the central nervous system.
+Pain in the chest or upper abdomen is characteristic, it intensifies with breathing, movement and is accompanied by significant tension in the intercostal muscles.
+Along with this, patients hear pleural friction noise, which indicates the involvement of the pleura in the inflammatory process.
+Usually, the disease proceeds favorably and ends in recovery in 7-10 days.
+In some cases, damage to the heart and central nervous system is possible.

 Differential diagnostic differences between dry pleurisy, intercostal neuralgia, intercostal neuromyositis